Endracion/mdadm-same-drive-raid-mount-windows/README.md

 Once launched, go ahead an open a terminal and install mdadm with the following commands : `sudo apt-get update -y && sudo apt-get install -y mdadm`

-Next, let's find what device your hard drive by running `lsblk`
+Next, let's find which device your hard drive is listed as by running `lsblk`

 In my case, the drive was **/dev/sdb**